Common Guitarfish

 Behavior

-The Common Guitarfish is a master of camouflage, spending much of its day partially buried in the sand or mud of the seafloor.
-By using its pectoral fins to stir up sediment, it settles into the ground until only its eyes and spiracles (breathing holes) are visible.
-This allows it to remain invisible to both its predators and its unsuspecting prey, acting as a stealthy ambush hunter.
+The Common Guitarfish is a master of coastal camouflage, spending much of its day partially buried in sandy or muddy substrates.
+By undulating its pectoral fins, it settles into the sediment until only its eyes and spiracles (breathing holes) are visible.
+While they appear sedentary, they are capable of explosive bursts of speed to ambush passing prey or evade larger sharks.

 EverydayEarth exclusive